adotkhan/psiphon-windows/src/webui/README.md

 * ALL: `keyup` and `keydown` events are unreliable.
 Use `keypress` instead.
   - Related: `change` event doesn't fire for text boxes until focus is lost.

-* IE7: Can't use `float:right` on an element that's a child/grandchild of a `postition:absolute` element.
-See the comment for `#settings-accordion` in `lteIE7.css` for details.

 * IE8 can't cope with the babel-ization for `for (let x of arr)`.
 Don't use it.